jarenegoh/ID_Assignment1/README.md

 !!
 My Project Name: Bunny Adoption Website !!

 I have made a website for bunny adoptions, where people can easily find and adopt bunnies.
 Each bunny has a profile with a picture and details about their personalities, as well as its care requirements and adoption details.
-My goal is to connect people with these bunnies and give the bunnies a loving and caring home, and through a friendly and easy-to-use interface, users and visitors are able to easily look for what bunny they want which will make the adoption process simple and smooth.
+My audience are people who are specifically looking to adopt bunnies based off their preferemceMy goal is to connect people with these bunnies and give the bunnies a loving and caring home, and through a friendly and easy-to-use interface, users and visitors are able to easily look for what bunny they want which will make the adoption process simple and smooth.

 My website contains 5 parts:
 1. About Us